 The work towards glorious imperial Italy of the future starts by building a solid economic foundation which can be done via the Industry tab:

 - Industrial Production and Efficiency techs are many years behind compared to other major powers and should be researched as the first thing in the game.

-- Supply Production is also backward and should be upgrades as soon as possible since exporting supplies is the only way to pay for imported resources to fuel the rapidly expanding industry.
+- Supply Production is behind and should be upgraded as soon as possible since exporting supplies is the only way to pay for imported resources to fuel the rapidly expanding industry.

-- Coal processing / rare material techs may also be considered as it is by far
+- Coal processing and rare material techs may also be considered

 - Infantry is quite modern but could use better Mountain equipment to be more efficient in harsh